eshlomo1/Azure-Monitor-Ninja-Training/README.md

 ### Designing Your Deployment

-* Module 4: Cloud architecture and multi-workspace/tenant support
+* Module 4: Architecture and Planning

 * Module 5: Collecting events